 |Logging and monitoring||Self-managed||Automated with Cloud Logging and Cloud Monitoring|

 By default, Pub/Sub retains unacknowledged messages for up to 7 days, but you can configure Pub/Sub subscriptions to retain acknowledged messages for up to 7 days too, depending on the age of the oldest message (acknowledged or unacknowledged) in the subscription.
 By retaining acknowledged messages, you can replay some or all of those messages based on a timestamp.
 When you replay messages based on a timestamp , all messages that were received after the timestamp are marked as unacknowledged.
 The unacknowledged messages are then redelivered.

 You can create snapshots of individual subscriptions on demand without needing to configure your subscription in advance.
 For example, you can create a snapshot when deploying new subscriber code because you might need to recover from unexpected or erroneous acknowledgments.

-Built in failsafe with dead-letter topics
+Built-in failsafe with dead-letter topics

-Pub/Sub provides similar functionality to Kafka 2.0 error handling and to how Kafka Connect handles dead-letter topics.
+Pub/Sub provides features similar to Kafka 2.0 error handling and to how Kafka Connect handles dead-letter topics.
 To notify Pub/Sub that a message was delivered successfully, subscribers to Pub/Sub topics can acknowledge messages that they receive and process.
 If your subscribers are unable to process messages for some time, Pub/Sub can automatically forward these messages to a dead-letter topic and store them for access later.
 You can configure the number of attempts that Pub/Sub makes to deliver the messages before it sends the message to the dead-letter topic.

 Deduplicating messages in Pub/Sub using Dataflow